The Prismic API

 Here's a diagram of the whole process:

-So, where does the ref come from?
+Where does the ref come from?
 The Entry API.

-The Entry API is basically the gateway to your repository.
+The Entry API is the gateway to your repository.
 When you query the Entry API, you get back some basic information about your repository, including the ref for the current version of your content, called the "master ref."

 The Entry API endpoint is located at: